Thailand

 Thai English Language Ability

-Generally this is quite poor.
-It is better in the major tourist areas and bar girls have an English vocabulary all of their own.
-I can count on one hand the Thai people I have met who can speak fluent English.
-Even Thais who teach English cannot converse properly.
-A young girl I know asked me to help her with her school work.
-Before I started I tried a few phrases with her keeping everything in the present simple tense.
-This was beyond her.
-I asked her to count and she got started making mistakes after 12.
-She had been learning English at school for five years.
+Generally this is awful.
+It is better in the major tourist areas, and bar girls have an English vocabulary all of their own.
+I can count on one hand the Thai people I have met who have been able to speak fluent English.
+Even Thais who teach English cannot necessarily converse properly.

 Return to top of page